 Some kids, of course, thrive as they work to meet these sky-high expectations.
 But others worry that they’ll never get anything right, and their self-confidence—the trust they have in their own abilities and judgements—can flounder.
 It’s no wonder that kids face higher levels of mental health issues than ever before.
 More than 8% of kids ages 6 to 17 have been diagnosed with either anxiety or depression, according to the Centers for Disease Control and Prevention.

-But self-confidence is a vital quality for a successful life.
+But self-confidence is a vital quality for a developing effective interpersonal skills.
 Self-confident people live with less fear and anxiety, are more motivated and resilient and enjoy more fulfilling relationships and a stronger sense of self, writes Barbara Markway, a clinical psychologist and author of “The Self-Confidence Workbook,” on Psychology Today.

 “Self-confidence doesn’t mean you won’t sometimes fail,” she writes.
 “But you’ll know you can handle challenges and not be crippled by them.”